Guide on Section 17 of CGST Act - Apportionment of Input Tax credit and blocked credits

 Section 17(2)

-ITC shall be restricted to input tax attributable to taxable & zero-rated supplies.
+the amount of credit shall be restricted to so much of the input tax as is attributable to the said taxable supplies including zero-rated supplies.

 Description: Image result for images of pointing finger